Sara-Mill/SQL-Employee-Tracker/README.md

 ## User Story
 As a business owner
-I want to be able to view and manage the departments, roles, and employees in my company  So that I can organize and plan my business
+I WANT to be able to view and manage the departments, roles, and employees in my company  SO THAT I can organize and plan my business

   ## Table of Contents
   * [Description](#description)